yene/react-blog/README.md

 * /app/index.jsx is our webpack starting point

 ## external dependencies
 * React and markdown is included from CDN, with local fallback.
-React router is in the bundled.
+React router is in the bundle.
+Highlight.js has no fallback.

+**Local copies have to be updated manually.**

+## Debugging React
+To debug React use the uncompressed, development version by removing *min* from the react script element.

 ## Todo
 - [X] make package private so it does not get pushed accidentally